More About SLGS

 If you early redeem SLGS securities subscribed for under SLGS regulations in place before August 15, 2005, yield certification requirements do not apply to such SLGS securities provided the proceeds are not invested in new SLGS securities.
 When the proceeds of SLGS securities redeemed prior to maturity on or after August 15, 2005, are reinvested in new SLGS securities, then the yield certifications apply.
 You will be required to make the certification at the time you subscribe for the new SLGS securities.

-Therefore, when the federal government gets close to the debt limit, suspending the sale of new SLGS keeps the debt from getting even closer to the debt limit.
+Therefore, when the federal government is close to the debt limit, suspending the sale of new SLGS helps keep the debt from exceeding the debt limit.

-We roll over an outstanding Demand Deposit SLGS into a special 90-day Certificate of Indebtedness (C of I).
+Treasury rolls over an outstanding Demand Deposit SLGS into a special 90-day Certificate of Indebtedness (C of I).
 The new C of I earns simple interest equal to the Demand Deposit daily factor in effect at the time of suspension.
-You may cash that C of I early, following the same requirements as for other Demand Deposit SLGS.
-(For information on cashing a SLGS, see More about SLGSafe.)
+Subscribers may cash that C of I early, following the same requirements as for other Demand Deposit SLGS.
+(For information on cashing a SLGS, see: SLGSafe Overview and Signup - TreasuryDirect

 The press release includes the time and date of the closing or opening.

-Depending on the time of day and the amount of notice given, it will take up to three hours to reopen the SLGS window.
+Depending on the time of day and the amount of notice given, it will take several hours to reopen the SLGS window.

 All outstanding SLGS count against the debt limit.
-Closing the SLGS window does not reduce the amount of outstanding debt that counts against the debt limit but closing the window does stop the further increases in the debt that would be counted against the debt limit if SLGS continued to be issued to state and local government entities.
-Thus, closing the SLGS window does not provide new headroom under the debt limit, but it does conserve the remaining headroom available.
+Closing the SLGS window does not reduce the amount of outstanding debt that counts against the debt limit but closing the window does stop the further increases in the debt that would be counted against the debt limit if Treasury continued to issue SLGS.
+Thus, closing the SLGS window does not provide new headroom under the debt limit, but it conserves the remaining headroom available.

 A request to buy is called a "subscription" in SLGSafe.
 In the past, we have honored all SLGS subscriptions submitted by the time and date of the SLGS suspension.
 We are not required to do that, so we cannot promise that we will always be able to.

-No. We process interest payments, maturities, and requests for cashing in SLGS early during a suspension just as we do when there is no suspension.
-The same regulations apply to these actions during a suspension as at other times.
-For more on restrictions on SLGS actions, such as asking to cash an SLGS early, see More about SLGSafe.
+No. We process interest payments, maturities, and requests for cashing in SLGS early during a SLGS suspension just as we do when there is no SLGS suspension.
+The same regulations apply to these actions during a SLGS suspension as at other times.
+For more on restrictions on SLGS actions, such as asking to cash a SLGS early, see SLGSafe Overview and Signup — TreasuryDirect.

-State and local governments issuing new municipal debt during an SLGS suspension may have to invest the proceeds in alternative assets to stay in compliance with Federal tax law.
+State and local governments issuing new municipal debt during a SLGS suspension may be able to invest the proceeds in other assets to stay in compliance with federal tax law.

-Since 1995, the SLGS window has been closed fifteen times:
+Since 1995, the SLGS window has been closed sixteen times:

 - October 18, 1995 – March 28, 1996